hashchange/jquery.isinview/README.md

 - It returns 0 if there is no scroll bar, but also if there _is_ a scroll bar of width 0, which is the standard behaviour of Safari on the Mac and on iOS.

 For the type of elements the method can be called on, and how they are handled, see [`.hasScrollbar()`, above][api-fn.hasScrollbar].

-##### jQuery.scrollbarWidth()

-_Returns: number_

-Returns the size (width) of the scrollbar for a given browser, in pixels, as a number without unit.

-Unlike the preceding [`.scrollbarWidth` method][api-fn.scrollbarWidth], this one here is _not_ called on a jQuery collection.
-Invoke it as `$.scrollbarWidth()`.
-It returns a browser constant.

-If the browser doesn't provide permanent scrollbars, and instead shows them as a temporary overlay while scrolling the page, scrollbar size is reported as 0.
-That is the default behaviour in mobile browsers, and in current versions of OS X.

 #### Other